chatwoot/docs/docs/product/channels/whatsapp/360dialog.md

 ![list_of_channels](../images/whatsapp/select-360dialog.png)

-Rest of the steps are the same as given in [this document](https://www.chatwoot.com/docs/product/channels/whatsapp/twilio).
+The rest of the steps are the same as in [this document](/docs/product/channels/whatsapp/twilio).